wren-lang/wren/doc/site/getting-started.markdown

     :::sh
     $ ./wren my_script.wren

 Neat, right?
 You're a Wren programmer now!
-The next step is to [read more docs](syntax.html) and learn your way around the language.
+The next step is to [learn the language](syntax.html).
 If you run into bugs, or have ideas or questions, any of the following work:

  *  **Ask on the [Wren mailing list][list].**
  *  Tell me on twitter at [@munificentbob][twitter].